jareksedy/WebOSClient/README.md

 ## Documentation

 Documentation is also provided in the source code.
-Make sure to check the comments in the respective files for more information.
-Please also refer to the example project for more information.
+Check the comments in the respective files for more information.
+Refer to the example project for additional details.

 ## Contributing